 committee should be recorded and delivered to the Scout and his leader.

 Alternate Merit Badges for the Eagle Scout Rank

 - The Eagle Scout rank may be achieved by a Boy Scout, Varsity Scout, or qualified Venturer who has a

-individual requirements for merit badges.
-Merit badges are awarded only when all requirements are met
+requirements for merit badges.
+Merit badges are awarded only when all requirements are met as stated.

 - The physical or mental disability must be of a permanent rather than a temporary nature.